End Times Issues

 45. Beware of God-substitutes!
 PDF / JPEG

 The Creator God, who reveals himself in the Bible, is the only God we are to have.
-We must avoid all substitutes - not just physical objects that we might call "gods" (and the demonic forces they represent), but also the non-physical substitutes - attitudes and actions that might hinder 100% loyalty to the true God.
+We must avoid all substitutes - not just physical objects that we might call "gods" (and the demonic forces they represent), but also the non-physical substitutes - attitudes and actions that might hinder us from 100% loyalty to the true God.

 46. Security as a god.
 PDF / JPEG